NVIDIA/k8s-device-plugin/README.md

 **Note**: Sharing with MPS is currently not supported on devices with MIG enabled.

+> [!WARNING]
+> As of v0.15.0 of the device plugin, MPS support is considered experimental.
+Please see the [release notes](https://github.com/NVIDIA/k8s-device-plugin/releases/tag/v0.15.0) for further details.

 The extended options for sharing using MPS can be seen below:

 ```yaml